North Carolina Tops Gonzaga In Messy NCAA Championship

 Fittingly it was empty possessions by Gonzaga in the final minute that put the game away, as North Carolina ended the game on a 9-2 run.

-With Jackson struggling — he shot 6-19 and missed nine three-pointers — senior point guard Joel Berry II stepped up, scoring 22 and hitting the UNC's only four three-point shots, and was named the tourney's most outstanding player.
+With Jackson struggling — he shot 6-19 and missed nine three-pointers — junior point guard Joel Berry II stepped up, scoring 22 and hitting the UNC's only four three-point shots, and was named the tourney's most outstanding player.
 Forward Isaiah Hicks added 13 points and 10 rebounds.

 For North Carolina, it was a title to make up for a near-miss against Villanova in 2016, in which the Wildcats answered a last-second prayer with one of their own to win.

-Note: An earlier version of this story incorrectly said North Carolina's Joel Berry II is a senior.
-He is a junior.